 Chloe earned her undergraduate degree in Architecture and Social Design from Washington University and her MBA from INSEAD.
-She developed facilitation skills at the Interaction Institute for Social Change where she studied collaborative leadership.

 Adam Goren is a “quant”, with experience in financial analysis and modeling, reporting systems, and expansion planning.
 He is responsible for the overall financial management and business operations of Lela Goren Group.

 Prior to joining Lela Goren Group, Adam was part of the real estate team at WeWork, where he created and managed the team’s global reporting and underwriting systems.